eduardz1/Master-Thesis/presentation.typ

     column-gutter: 1em,
     [
       - $cal(A) Lambda = cal(B)$ is very sparse, cannot rely on LAPACK #pause

       - HAWEN uses a *direct* solver: *MUMPS* @MUMPS
         - Currently cannot compile with NVFortran
-        - GPU version not yet public
-        - Relies on XKBlas @XKBlas, not configured for the NVHPC Toolkit #pause
+        - GPU version not yet public and relies on XKBlas@XKBlas, not configured for the NVHPC Toolkit #pause
       - we explore a very recent GPU accelerated sparse solver by NVIDIA: *cuDSS* ], figure(image(height: 62%, "resources/imgs/A_spy_plot.svg")),